6.1 General Information

 6A.6 Degree Explorer

 Degree Explorer is the University of Toronto's degree planning tool: students can use it to determine whether they are meeting their degree and/or program requirements (determination regarding the completion of degree requirements will be made by the Office of the Registrar).
-In addition, students can review their academic history, or use the planner to determine how future course choices might meet their requirements.
-The service is a complementary tool to your regular academic advising sessions.
+In addition, students can review their academic history, including any awarded transfer credits and course exclusions, or use the planner to determine how future course choices might meet their requirements.
+This service is a complementary tool for your regular academic advising sessions.